syncfusion-content/document-processing-docs/Document-Processing/introduction.md

 # Welcome to Syncfusion Essential Document Processing Platform

-Essential Document Processing is a collection of .NET class libraries to create, edit, write, and convert PDF, Excel, Word, and PowerPoint Document Processing in .NET Framework [C#, VB.NET], .NET Core, UWP, and Xamarin applications without Microsoft Office or Adobe dependencies.
+Essential Document Processing is a collection of .NET class libraries to create, edit, write, and convert PDF, Excel, Word, and PowerPoint file formats in .NET Framework [C#, VB.NET], .NET Core, UWP, and Xamarin applications without Microsoft Office or Adobe dependencies.

 ## How to best read this user guide